WebKit/Documentation/Sources/WebKit/WebKit.docc/InDepth/MediaSourceExtensions.md

 ([.idl](https://github.com/WebKit/WebKit/blob/main/Source/WebCore/Modules/mediasource/SourceBuffer.idl), [.h](https://github.com/WebKit/WebKit/blob/main/Source/WebCore/Modules/mediasource/SourceBuffer.h), [.cpp](https://github.com/WebKit/WebKit/blob/main/Source/WebCore/Modules/mediasource/SourceBuffer.cpp))

 SourceBuffer accepts buffers of initialization segments and media segments, which are then parsed into media tracks and media samples.
 Those samples are cached within the SourceBuffer (inside its [SourceBufferPrivate](https://github.com/WebKit/WebKit/blob/main/Source/WebCore/platform/graphics/SourceBufferPrivate.h) object) and enqueued into platform-specific decoders on demand.
-The primary storage mechanism for these samples is a [SampleMap](#samplemap), which orders those samples both in terms of each sample's DecodeTime and PresentationTime.
+The primary storage mechanism for these samples is a <doc:MediaSourceExtensions#SampleMap>, which orders those samples both in terms of each sample's DecodeTime and PresentationTime.
 These two times can differ for codecs that support frame reordering, typically MPEG video codecs such as h.264 and HEVC.

 Clients append these segments via `appendBuffer()`, which sets an internal `updating` flag, fires the `"updatestart"` event, and subsequently fires the `"updateend"` event and clears the `updating` flag once parsing is complete.
 The results of the append are visible by querying the `buffered` property, or by querying the `audioTracks`, `videoTracks`, and `textTracks` TrackList objects.